Video-as-Agent/VideoAgent_exp/README.md

 We have provided also provided another checkpoint trained with simple random-shift data augmentation.
 Specifically we first center cropped the image to 160x160 from the original 320x240 image and then random-crop an 128x128 image from it.
 We found slightly improved performance with this simple augmentation.

-To run the full AVDC on Meta-World with this checkpoint, run the following command:
+To run the full VideoAgent on Meta-World with this checkpoint, run the following command:

 ```bash
 # make sure you have the checkpoint ../ckpts/metaworld_DA/model-24.pt